Ijwu/Archipelago.RiskOfRain2/README.md

 This mod adds support to Risk of Rain 2 for playing as an Archipelago client.
 For more information on Archipelago head over to https://archipelago.gg or join our Discord.

 Should be multiplayer compatible, but not rigorously tested.
 Be sure to scale up your YAML settings if you play in multiplayer.
-Only the host needs the mod.
+At the moment, all players require the mod in multiplayer.

 ## Gameplay